Economic patriotism: Examples

 During her 2020 presidential campaign, US Senator Elizabeth Warren's proposed economic patriotism policy aimed to support American workers through the implementation of government policies and interventions.
 This includes the creation of a new government agency, the Department of Economic Development, to consolidate job creation programs.
 The policy also includes measures such as managing currency value to boost exports, increasing federal R&D investments possibly with conditions for domestic production, boosting export promotion, leveraging the purchasing power of the federal government to create markets for American-made products, and restructuring worker training programs.
-Warren’s goal for this economic patriotism is to provide American workers and industries the best opportunity to compete globally, while primarily investing in American workers rather than diminishing competitors.
+Warren's goal for this economic patriotism is to provide American workers and industries the best opportunity to compete globally, while primarily investing in American workers rather than diminishing competitors.

-Economic patriotism was also a concept championed by President Barack Obama during his time in office.
-According to Obama, economic patriotism was rooted in the idea that a thriving middle class was crucial for the growth of the economy.
+Economic patriotism was a concept championed by Barack Obama during his time in office.
+According to Obama, his economic patriotism was rooted in the idea that a thriving middle class was crucial for the growth of the economy.
 He had a comprehensive plan to achieve this, which included a number of initiatives aimed at strengthening middle-class security.
 Some of the key components of his plan included reforming the corporate tax code, ending tax deductions for companies that ship jobs overseas, taking on unfair trade practices, investing in education and training for workers, and creating innovation institutes.

-US Representative Ro Khanna has advocated for a "New Economic Patriotism" plan to restore American manufacturing and technology leadership, and to respect workers who will help achieve that goal.
-Khanna asserts that the country's failed trade policies with China have led to the loss of millions of good-paying jobs and disproportionately harmed both urban Black and rural small city manufacturing workers.
+As an advocate for a New Economic Patriotism, Khanna asserts that the country's failed trade policies with China have led to the loss of millions of good-paying jobs and disproportionately harmed both urban Black and rural small city manufacturing workers.
 He argues that the federal government should partner with the private sector to finance upgrading factories in manufacturing regions with low or zero-interest loans.
 He encourages investing in the next generation of workers, and providing grants to support new manufacturing process innovation and productivity enhancements.
 The plan would also establish a National Economic Development Council to bring together different agency heads, economists, and business and education leaders to ensure that key components of supply chains are done in the US or cooperating partners.
 Khanna argues that this plan is not just about creating jobs but also unifying regions of Americans with a renewed shared purpose.

 Drutex, a Polish window manufacturing company, has demonstrated economic patriotism by not only distributing their products globally but also creating research programs, developing IT solutions, and employing Polish citizens.
 The company's activities generate significant benefits for Poland's economy, supporting other businesses and entire sectors while also contributing to the state budget as well as upholding the overall standard of Polish brands.

-Hungary's Prime Minister Viktor Orban's administration has pushed for an economic patriotism movement that stresses government intervention and the significance of purchasing and promoting domestic products.
-As part of this effort, the government supported a campaign to safeguard the local Csiki brand against Heineken.